Amnesia: Henry Molaison

 Henry Molaison, formerly known as H.M., changed the way people thought of memory.
 The case was first reported in a paper by William Beecher Scoville and Brenda Milner in 1957.
 He was a patient who had severe epilepsy attributed to a bicycle accident at the age of nine.
 Physicians were unable to control his seizures with drugs, so the neurosurgeon Scoville tried a new approach involving brain surgery.
-He removed his medial temporal lobe bilaterally by doing a temporal lobectomy.
-His epilepsy did improve, but Molaison lost the ability to form new long-term memories (anterograde amnesia).
+In 1953, Molaison was the subject of a bilateral medial temporal lobe resection, in which large portions of the anterior medial temporal lobes were excised.
+His epilepsy did improve, but he lost the ability to form new long-term memories (anterograde amnesia).
 He exhibited normal short-term memory ability.
 If he was given a list of words, he would forget them in about a minute's time.
 In fact, he would forget that he had even been given a list in the first place.
 However, H.M.'s working and short-term memory seemed to be intact.
 He had a normal digit span and could hold a conversation that did not require him to recall past parts of the conversation.
 Once Molaison stopped thinking about the lists he was unable to recall them again from long-term memory.
 This gave researchers evidence that short-term and long-term memory are in fact two different processes.
 Even though he forgot about the lists, he was still able to learn things through his implicit memory.
 The psychologists would ask him to draw something on a piece of paper, but to look at the paper using a mirror.
 Though he could never remember ever doing that task, he would improve after doing it over and over again.
 This showed the psychologists that he was learning and remembering things unconsciously.
 In some studies it was found that H.M.'s perceptual learning was intact and that his other cognitive skills were working appropriately.
 It was also found that some people with declarative information amnesia are able to be primed.